Adam Buxton: Personal life

-In 2001, Buxton married Sarah Evans-Lombe, daughter of the late High Court Judge Sir Edward Evans-Lombe.
-Adam and Sarah have three children: two sons, Nat and Frank, and a daughter, Hope.
+In 2001, Buxton married Sarah Evans-Lombe, the daughter of the High Court judge Edward Evans-Lombe.
+They have three children: two sons, Nat and Frank, and a daughter, Hope.
 The family resides near Norwich in Norfolk.
 Buxton often features his dog, Rosie, a whippet-poodle cross, in the intros and outros of his podcast, which he records while walking in the East Anglian countryside.
 He has publicly spoken about caring for his father, who died in 2015.